Code-Institute-Submissions/maura-yogis-mat-project/README.md

 * The **photos** used on this project, were my own.

 ### Acknowledgements
-I recieved inspiration for this project from my friend who loves to practice yoga on a weekly basis.
+I recieved inspiration for this project from a friend who loves to practice yoga on a weekly basis.
 * My mentor Anthony Ngene provied guidance on the design, and help with some coding, specifically in the footer, and making the pages more resposnive.
 * The code-institute slack team.
 * Code institute- for the Love Running project- which inspired the photo made circular on the Home page.
 * A big thank you to Jim Morel from Code Institute, who answered a few questions related to coding- specifically on making the circular picture more responsive.